Yovani Hernandez

 In our first session together, here's what you can expect

-Your first therapy session is an opportunity for us to explore what you are currently experiencing and what you hope to gain from therapy.
+Your first session is an opportunity to explore your current experiences, challenges, and what you hope to achieve in therapy.
 Toward the end of the session, we will begin outlining initial goals to guide our work together.
-I will also explain my approach to therapy and answer any questions you may have about the process, my style, or starting therapy, ensuring you feel informed and at ease.
+I will also explain my approach to therapy and answer any questions you may have about the process, my style, or starting therapy, ensuring you feel informed, supported, and at ease.
+When working with adolescents, I request that at least one parent or guardian be present for the first session.
+This allows us to gather relevant information, discuss confidentiality guidelines, and establish a mutual understanding among all parties involved in the therapeutic process.
+Throughout treatment, parental sessions—either with or without the teen—will be scheduled as needed to provide guidance on parental involvement and family dynamics.
+This approach enhances the overall care and benefits for the primary client, the child.

 The biggest strengths that I bring into our sessions

-What sets my work apart is my commitment to creating a safe, supportive environment where clients feel genuinely heard, understood, and accepted.
-Many clients share that this sense of comfort helps them feel less alone and more hopeful about change.
-I support clients in exploring unresolved or challenging experiences while also providing practical tools and strategies they can use in daily life.
-My approach is encouraging and solution-focused, with an emphasis on psychoeducation to help clients better understand their experiences and make meaningful, lasting progress toward their goals.
+What sets my work apart is my commitment to creating a supportive, collaborative environment where clients are fully aware of the therapeutic process and the interventions I use.
+I prioritize aligning my guidance and support with each client’s unique goals.
+Many clients share that this sense of understanding and comfort helps them feel less alone and more hopeful about the possibility of meaningful change.
+I support clients in exploring unresolved or challenging experiences and, when appropriate, may recommend the most suitable setting for addressing their emotional and mental well-being—such as starting with individual therapy before engaging in couples or family sessions.
+At the same time, I provide practical tools and strategies that clients can apply in their daily lives.
+My approach is encouraging, solution-focused, and grounded in psychoeducation, helping clients gain insight into their experiences and make lasting progress toward their goals.

 The clients I'm best positioned to serve